 Sacagewa and York: 1803 when President Thomas Jefferson purchased the Louisiana Territory from France, he doubled the size of the new United States of America It also gave two Americans — considered unneeded inferior or criminal — a unique opportunity to serve as US ambassadors of goodwill.

-Sacajawea, a brilliant Shoshone woman, carrying her newly-born boy, and York, a tall, muscular, fast-thinking enslaved man, worked together to make the famous 44-member Lewis and Clark Expedition the success Jefferson hoped for.
+Sacajawea, a brilliant Shoshone woman, carrying her newly-born boy, and York, a tall, muscular, fast-thinking enslaved African, worked together to make the famous 44-member Lewis and Clark Expedition the success Jefferson hoped for.

 To survey the new land that stretched from the Mississippi to the Pacific Ocean, Jefferson asked his two good friends, Merriweather Lewis and William Clark to explore the region’s resources, trade possibilities — and above all to establish peaceful relations with its two dozen Native American Indian nations.

 York, 33 was born into Virginia slavery in the Clark family.
 He grew up with William Clark also 33 and the two earlier explored together.
 In l799 when William inherited the family estate, he now owned his childhood companion.
 By this time York was an imposing six feet in height and over 200 pounds — in an age when most men were under five foot six.